victorfeijo/rails-starter/README.md

 bundle install
 ```

-If you don't have bundler, you can install by running `gem install bundler`.
+If you don't have bundler, you can install it by running `gem install bundler`.

 Install javascript dependencies with **yarn**: